 One word can explain why any river exists on Earth—gravity.
-You’ve heard that “water seeks its own level,” but really water is seeking the center of the Earth, just like everything else.
+You’ve heard that “water seeks its level,” but water is seeking the center of the Earth, just like everything else.
 In practical terms, water generally seeks to flow to the oceans, which are at sea level.
-Where Do Rivers Start and How Rivers Begin?
+Where Does a River Start and End?

 All rivers have a starting point where H2O begins its flow, this source is called a headwater that comes from rainfall, springs, or snowmelt in mountains, & bubbles up from groundwater.
 The other end of a river is called its mouth, where H2O empties into a larger body of H2O, such as a lake or ocean.